 Quiet Bedroom Mini Split Installation planned for La Canada Flintridge living patterns and microclimate

-Technical foundation: Manufacturer low-fan sound ratings on premium ductless heads land at 19 dBA on the Mitsubishi MSZ-FS06NA (6,000 BTU/h), 19 dBA on the Daikin Quaternity FTXG09HVJU (9,000 BTU/h), and 21 dBA on the Fujitsu Halcyon ASU9RLF1.
+Manufacturer low-fan sound ratings on premium ductless heads land at 19 dBA on the Mitsubishi MSZ-FS06NA (6,000 BTU/h), 19 dBA on the Daikin Quaternity FTXG09HVJU (9,000 BTU/h), and 21 dBA on the Fujitsu Halcyon ASU9RLF1.
 ASHRAE NC 25–30 for sleeping spaces translates to roughly 30–35 dBA broadband; a 19 dBA indoor head clears it with margin when wall coupling is isolated.
+The engineer signs the static pressure budget before equipment is ordered, and the homeowner receives the written calc with the proposal.